 If you keep asking yourself if it is too late to learn programming you are probably in the same place in your life as I was about 10 months back.
 I would like to share my experience with you and tell you straight from the heart: it's never too late to learn programming!

 If you keep asking yourself if it is too late to learn programming you are probably in the same place in your life as I was about 10 months back.
-If you had told me at that time I would become a web developer in the top software house in Poland, I would have most likely laughed you out of the room.
+If you had told me at that time I would become a web developer in the top web development consulting house in Poland, I would have most likely laughed you out of the room.
 At that time I was working in the real estate industry with several years of experience under my belt.

 For as long as I can remember I had always wanted to be a professional programmer but I thought it was too late for me.
 When I was in high school, I heard about some young Polish programmers who won the TopCoder international programming contest year after year, and the prospect of me actually becoming a professional programmer grew only bleaker.

 Before my first tentative step into the world of programming I watched tons of TEDs and read a lot about theories of the future and technology.
 The more I learnt, the more my amazement grew and at the same time I started kicking myself that I hadn’t taken some kind of action earlier.

 The theory goes (supported by code.org) that by 2020, there will be 1 million more jobs in Computer Science than students in America .
 And don’t forget about the "rising billion”.
 There will be around 3 to 5 billion new people on the Internet as global internet technology continues its meteoric rise.
 That is a lot!
 Imagine how many more opportunities programmers will enjoy compared to now.

 I thought "Blimey!
 The train is pulling out and I’m still on the platform.
 Better get myself a ticket pretty soon.
 Enough is enough!".
 So I grabbed hold of my first Ruby on Rails tutorial and embarked on my programming journey.
 Luckily, there's a wide choice of resources on Ruby on Rails available on the net.